bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 ## Overview

-The `v-b-toggle` directive can be used on interative elements, such as buttons, to toggle the visibility state of the [`<b-collapse>`](/docs/components/collapse) and [`<b-sidebar>`](/docs/components/sidebar) components.
+The `v-b-toggle` directive can be used on interactive elements, such as buttons, to toggle the visibility state of the [`<b-collapse>`](/docs/components/collapse) and [`<b-sidebar>`](/docs/components/sidebar) components.